Skip to main content

 The control panel may be customized in a number of different ways.
 You may add new pages, menus, a stylesheet, or maybe you just want to add some arbitrary Javascript.
 When you need to add features to your Shopper administration, you can first set up some configurations

-Shopper can load extra stylesheets and Javascript files located in the public/ directory.
+Shopper can load extra stylesheets and JavaScript files in the admin panel.
+Register them from a service provider using the Shopper facade:

 use Shopper\Facades\Shopper;